Laurence Ferrari: Media career

 She started her career in 1986 as a stringer at the French news agency, AFP, and Le Figaro Magazine.
 She also worked at the French language radio station, Europe 1, as a researcher with special responsibility for health policy.
 She began her television career in 1994 with Michel Drucker in Studio Gabriel on France 2 and thereafter with Jean-Pierre Pernaut in "Combien ça coûte ?" on TF1.
 In 2001 she co-hosted the TF1 Sunday evening magazine Sept à Huit with her former husband, Thomas Hugues.
 After her divorce, she moved in 2006 to Canal + to present the channel's weekly political magazine "Dimanche +" where she covered the French presidential election of 2007.
 In June 2008, she became the new anchor of "Le 20 Heures de TF1" (the flagship TV news programme, which has the highest ratings in Europe), replacing its long-serving anchor Patrick Poivre d'Arvor, and taking over the weekday programme on 25 August 2008.

-Ferrari incited controversy in 2010 by wearing a veil to interview Mahmoud Ahmadinejad.
+Ferrari incited controversy in 2010 by wearing a veil to interview President of Iran Mahmoud Ahmadinejad.

-Ferrari presented her final 8pm newscast for TF1 on 31 May 2012, a day after announcing her resignation from the network in order to join Direct 8.
+Ferrari presented her final 8pm newscast for TF1 on 31 May 2012, a day after announcing her resignation from the network in order to join Direct 8 for hosting a feminine talk-show for 4 years.

-Humanitarian work

-Laurence Ferrari has been an ambassador for SOS Children's Villages since November 2003.

-In March 2007, along with other famous personalities including journalists Claire Chazal, Marie Drucker, Tina Keiffer, Béatrice Schönberg and Mélissa Theuriau, she sponsored the La Rose Marie Claire project with UNICEF to help educate young girls.
+In 2013, she integrates the news network of Canal+ Group, I>Télé, that becomes CNews after the taking in hand of Vincent Bolloré in 2016.

+Although that she didn't take part directly in the strike movement of I>Télé for challenging Vincent Bolloré's influence on the editorial stance of the channel, she felt sympathy for it.
+Furthermore, according to one of her close friends, she tried a lot of times to leave CNews for another media because of lack of happiness, but she never succeeded.
+Consequently, for having more career prospects and awards in the Bolloré's medias, she has been required to spouse progressively the far-right editorial stance of CNews.

-Private life
+Personal life

-In October 2007, Laurence Ferrari and Thomas Hugues separated on friendly terms, after 14 years of marriage (since 1993) and two children (a son and a daughter).
+Ferrari married Thomas Hugues in 1993.
+The marriage produced two children.
+The couple separated in October 2007.

-Partners since 2008, she and the violinist, Renaud Capuçon, married in July 2009 in the 16th arrondissement of Paris and have one son, who was born in November 2010.
+Partners since 2008, Ferrari and the violinist, Renaud Capuçon, married in July 2009 in the 16th arrondissement of Paris.
+The couple have one child together.